Davisson-Germer Prize in Atomic or Surface Physics

 Nomination & Selection Process

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the 2016 prize is July1, 2015.The nomination package must include:
+The deadline for submission of nominations for the 2016 prize has been EXTENDED to July 14, 2015.The nomination package must include: